 Remember last time you needed a blood test?
 How did the doctor check your immune system?

 White-blood cells?
 Anything else?

 Well, remember the disease-fighting function of your lymphatic system?

 Lymphocytes do just that–fighting infection.
-They are the primary cells of your lymphatic system and live in lymph nodes (also bloodstream and other places.)
+They primarily live in lymph nodes.

 There are two types of lymphocytes: T-cells and B-cells.

-Even though all white blood cells are born in bone marrow, T-cells are “grow-up” and “trained” in the thymus.
-It is what the letter “T” means—thymus.
-“B” in B-cells stands for bone marrow.
+Even though all white blood cells are born in bone marrow, T-cells are ‘grow-up’ and ‘trained’ in the thymus.
+Hence, the name T-cells.
+B in B-cells stands for bone marrow.